 HENLEY LITERARY FESTIVAL

-Feminist writer and activist Laura Bates and I will be in conversation with Monisha Rajesh, talking about young women today, fourth wave feminism, sexism today and much much more.
+Feminist writer and activist Laura Bates and I: in conversation with Monisha Rajesh, talking about young women today, fourth wave feminism, sexism today and much much more.

 2pm Town Hall £9

 CONFERENCE ON WOMEN AND EDUCATION